5tefan/ncagg/README.md

  - SRC is a list of input NetCDF files to aggregate.
  - -u should specify an Unlimited Dimension Configuration.
 See below for details.
  - Taking tens of minutes for a day is normal, a progress bar will indicate time remaining.
- - For fine grained control over the output, use a configuration template (-t).
+ - For fine grained control over the output, specify a configuration template (-t).
 See below for details.

 Examples: